-These dolphins are found mostly in warm, salty open waters, but also visit the lower reaches of rivers and harbors.
-They travel in small schools, or “pods,” of 2 to 15 dolphins.
-They can feed in fresh waters for short periods of time.
+Found mostly in warm, salty open waters, but visits the lower reaches of rivers and harbors.
+Travels in small schools, or “pods,” of 2 to 15 dolphins.
+Can feed in fresh waters for short periods of time.

 Visits the Chesapeake Bay in summer, and is most often seen in the lower Chesapeake Bay near Cape Charles and the James and Elizabeth rivers.
 Some dolphins may venture as far north as Baltimore Harbor, the Chester River and Washington, D.C.

 Bottlenose dolphins feed mostly on fish such as spot, croakers, menhaden and silver perch, but will also eat shrimp, squid, crabs and other invertebrates.
 They uses their teeth to grasp prey, then swallow it whole.

 Sharks, such as bull sharks, are dolphins’ greatest predators.
 Humans threaten dolphins through pollution and recreational fishing gear.